OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 # Creating reactive microservices using MicroProfile Reactive Messaging

-Learn how to use MicroProfile Reactive Messaging to implement a Java application with a reactive architecture.
+Learn how to write reactive Java microservices using MicroProfile Reactive Messaging.

 ### What you’ll learn

-You will learn how to build reactive microservices using MicroProfile Reactive Messaging.
-You’ll also learn how to send messages between these microservices using Apache Kafka.

-### What is asynchronous programming?
-Imagine asynchronous programming as a restaurant.
-After you’re seated, a waitstaff takes your order.
-Then, you must wait a few minutes for your food to be prepared.
-While your food is being prepared, your waitstaff may take more orders or serve other tables.
-After your food is ready, your waitstaff brings out the food to your table.
-However, in a synchronous model, the waitstaff must wait for your food to be prepared before serving any other customers.
-This method blocks other customers from placing orders or receiving their food.

-You can perform lengthy operations, such as input/output (I/O), without blocking with asynchronous methods.
-The I/O operation can occur in the background and a callback notifies the caller to continue its computation when the original request is complete.
-As a result, the original thread frees up so it can handle other work rather than wait for the I/O to complete.
-Revisiting the restaurant analogy, food is prepared asynchronously in the kitchen and your waitstaff is freed up to attend to other tables.

-In the context of REST clients, HTTP request calls can be time consuming.
-The network might be slow, or maybe the upstream service is overwhelmed and can’t respond quickly.
-These lengthy operations can block the execution of your thread when it’s in use and prevent other work from being completed.

-### What is reactive programming?
-Reactive programming is a method for writing code based on reacting to changes.
-In technical terms, this is a paradigm in which declarative code is used to construct asynchronous processing pipelines.
-Translated, this is essentially the same process our minds perform when we try to multitask.
-Rather than true parallel tasking, we actually switch tasks and split those tasks during their duration.
-This enables us to use our time efficiently instead of having to wait for the previous task to complete.
-This is exactly what reactive programming was created to do.
-It is an event-based model in which data is pushed to a consumer as it becomes available, turning it into an asynchronous sequence of events.
-Reactive programming is a useful implementation technique for managing internal logic and data flow transformation locally within components (intracomponents), through asynchronous and non-blocking execution.
+You will learn how to build reactive microservices that can send requests to other microservices, and asynchronously receive and process the responses.
+You will use an external messaging system to handle the asynchronous messages that are sent and received between the microservices as streams of events.
+MicroProfile Reactive Messaging makes it easy to write and configure your application to send, receive, and process the events efficiently.

+Asynchronous messaging between microservices

+Asynchronous communication between microservices can be used to build reactive and responsive applications.
+By decoupling the requests sent by a microservice from the responses that it receives, the microservice is not blocked from performing other tasks while waiting for the requested data to become available.
+Imagine asynchronous communication as a restaurant.
+A waiter might come to your table and take your order.
+While you are waiting for your food to be prepared, that waiter serves other tables and takes their orders too.
+When your food is ready, the waiter brings your food to the table and then continues to serve the other tables.
+If the waiter were to operate synchronously, they must take your order and then wait until they deliver your food before serving any other tables.
+In microservices, a request call from a REST client to another microservice can be time-consuming because the network might be slow, or the other service might be overwhelmed with requests and can’t respond quickly.
+But in an asynchronous system, the microservice sends a request to another microservice and continues to send other calls and to receive and process other responses until it receives a response to the original request.

-### What is MicroProfile Reactive Messaging?
+What is MicroProfile Reactive Messaging?
-The degree of association between the microservices within a system is called coupling.
-In order to ensure all microservices within the system are reactive, they must be decoupled from each other.
-This is important, because if services are not decoupled it can result in a fragile framework, resulting in potential flexibility, scaling and resilience problems.
-Decoupling of services can be accomplished by means of asynchronous communication.
-This is where MicroProfile Reactive Messaging can help.

-### What is Kafka?
-Apache Kafka is a stream-processing platform that manages communication in distributed systems.
-Communication is message-oriented, and follows the publish-subscribe model.
-Kafka allows for real-time stream processing and distributed, replicated storage of streams and messages.
-A Kafka producer is a client or a program, which produces the message and pushes them to a topic.
-A Kafka consumer is a client or a program, which consumes the published messages from a topic.
+MicroProfile Reactive Messaging provides an easy way to asynchronously send, receive, and process messages that are received as continuous streams of events.
+You simply annotate application beans' methods and Open Liberty converts the annotated methods to reactive streams-compatible publishers, subscribers, and processors and connects them up to each other.
+MicroProfile Reactive Messaging provides a Connector API so that your methods can be connected to external messaging systems that produce and consume the streams of events, such as [Apache Kafka.](https://kafka.apache.org/)

-The application that you will be working with consists of two microservices, **system** and **inventory**.
-The system microservice sends the average **system** load data to the **inventory** microservice every 15 seconds.
-The **inventory** microservice keeps an updated list of all the **system** hostnames and their CPU data.
+The application in this guide consists of two microservices, **system** and **inventory**.
+Every 15 seconds, the **system** microservice calculates and publishes an event that contains its current average system load.
+The inventory microservice subscribes to that information so that it can keep an updated list of all the systems and their current system loads.
+The current inventory of systems can be accessed via the **/systems** REST endpoint.
+You’ll create the **system** and **inventory** microservices using MicroProfile Reactive Messaging.

-You’ll update the **system** and **inventory** microservices to use MicroProfile Reactive Messaging for message passing.
-These microservices run on Open Liberty.
-The system microservice sends the average system load data, via the kafka topic, to the **inventory** microservice every 15 seconds.

 ### Getting started